 - Car batteries

-The standout items on this list, which can otherwise be challenging to recycle in and around Gwinnett, are glass, electronics of ALL kinds (anything with a battery or a cord), and carpet pad.
-Though not listed on their website, we also found that the center was accepting household batteries of all kinds; usable housewares, furniture, and sporting goods for donation.
+The standout items on this list, which can otherwise be challenging to recycle in and around Gwinnett, are glass bottles and jars and electronics of almost all kinds (most anything powered by a battery or a plug).
+(One exception is old rear projection TVs, which have to be disposed of in bulk trash due to the expense of recycling them.)
+Though not listed on their website, we also found that the center was accepting household batteries of all kinds, as well as usable housewares, furniture, and sporting goods for donation.
 Large appliances, such as washers, dryers, refrigerators, dehumidifiers, air conditioning units, and freezers are accepted for a small fee.
+(As of September 2020, the fee for freon-containing appliances is $15 for City of Snellville residents and $25 for non-residents.)
 Broken lawn mowers, bicycles, and certain appliances are set out at the front of the center for interested parties to take and repair.

 Want to be part of the next Gwinnett Recycles facility tour?
 Subscribe to our newsletter for updates!